-Valve involvement was variable and included both native and prosthetic valves.
-4 cases involved prosthetic valves.
-18 different antibiotic regimens were identified across the 12 cases.
-Earlier studies used primarily Colistin based regimens often in combination with other agents including aminoglycosides, carbapenems and tigecycline.
-Later studies often used novel beta-lactam agents in combination therapy with other agents - usually aminoglycosides or high dose carbapenems.
-Novel beta-lactam agents used include the beta-lactam beta-lactamase combination agent ceftazidime-avibactam and ceftolozane-tazobactam as well as cefiderocol.
-Surgery occurred in 5 cases with variable detail of procedure performed.
-Outcome descriptions and follow up details were limited and thus it was decided to focus on outcomes of death in hospital and microbiological success/failure with regards to different antibiotic treatment regimens.
-Case 7 described a recurrence post completion of therapy with 6 weeks of colistin and ciprofloxacin in addition to mechanical tricuspid valve replacement.
-Recurrence occurred 10months later with pseudomonas aeruginosa and involvement of the mechanical tricuspid valve replacement.
-Surgery was again required with 2 re-do surgeries the final with a tricuspid valve replacement with aortic homograftfollowed by 6 weeks of combination therapy with colistin, rifampicin and ciprofloxacin.
+Valve involvement was variable, and included both native and prosthetic valves.
+Four cases involved the use of prosthetic valves.
+Eighteen different antibiotic regimens were identified in all the 12 cases.
+Earlier studies primarily used colistin-based regimens in combination with other agents including aminoglycosides, carbapenems, and tigecycline.
+Later studies often used novel beta-lactam agents in combination with other agents, usually aminoglycosides or high-dose carbapenems.
+Novel beta-lactam agents, including the beta-lactam beta-lactamase combination agents ceftazidime-avibactam and ceftolozane-tazobactam, as well as cefiderocol.
+Surgery occurred in 5 cases with variable details of the procedure performed.
+Outcome descriptions and follow-up details were limited; thus, we decided to focus on the outcomes of death in hospital and microbiological success/failure with regard to different antibiotic treatment regimens.
+Case 7 described recurrence after completion of therapy with 6 weeks of colistin and ciprofloxacin in addition to mechanical tricuspid valve replacement.
+Recurrence occurred 10months later with Pseudomonas aeruginosa infection and involvement of mechanical tricuspid valve replacement.
+Surgery was again required, with two repeat surgeries with tricuspid valve replacement with aortic homograft followed by 6 weeks of combination therapy with colistin, rifampicin, and ciprofloxacin.